-Unlike a formal setting where an interviewer wants to know the educational information about a person so as to give him a job placement, you don’t demand for a response in a private setting.
-You have to be as polite as possible in order for you to get the answer you are looking for.
+Unlike a formal setting where an interviewer wants to know the educational information about a person to give him a job placement, you don’t demand response in a private setting.
+You have to be as polite as possible for you to get the answer you are looking for.

-Information regarding education or work is highly sensitive, especially when speaking to a stranger you’ve met in a social event.
-That is why you should learn how to ask such questions in a courteous way.
+Information regarding education or work is highly sensitive, especially when speaking to a stranger you’ve met at a social event.
+That is why you should learn how to ask such questions courteously.

 In order not to sound accusatory, you have to avoid being direct with your questions and, instead, use the lead-in technique.

 For example, you should avoid asking this question in a private setting: What is your education?
-Without a doubt, it will be difficult for you to get a gracious response from this question.
-It sounds like you are demanding for an answer to a very sensitive question.
+Without a doubt, it will be difficult for you to get a gracious response to this question.
+It sounds like you are demanding an answer to a very sensitive question.

 Instead of being too direct, try to create a rapport between you and the person you’re asking a question about their education.
 This might require you to know how to introduce small talk in a conversation.
 This is particularly good in knowing what to say before you ask someone about their education.